Fire does discriminate

 Recently North Yorkshire Fire and Rescue Service have attended a fire where an e-bike exploded.
 Initial findings show that the battery had been charging but the occupant checked on it and found it to be overheating they unplugged it and placed the bike outside.
 It was a short time afterwards that the battery exploded.

-Risks can be reduced by
+Risks can be reduced by:

 • Buying items from reputable retailers and registering products with the manufacturer to ensure the product isn’t subject to a product re-call.